New Year’s Resolutions for the New Parent - Baby Chick

 First, HALT

-Begin by taking a moment to evaluate how you are feeling at any given time.
-There is a great acronym, HALT.
+Begin by evaluating how you are feeling at any given time.
+There is a great acronym: HALT.
 Are you feeling Hungry, Angry, Lonely, or Tired?
 Halt and take a minute to take a few deep breaths and get in touch with how you feel.
 If you can identify feelings of hunger, anger, loneliness, or fatigue, address these first.

 Some of these things can be reasonably easy to fix.
 Grab a bite to eat, call a friend, or try to find time to lie down for a few minutes.
 It’s surprising how refreshing a very short power nap can be.
 Some of these are a little bit more complicated.